 For example, after twenty years of relying on the Accuplacer test to place students, we developed and implemented a multiple-measures of placement approach.
 Preliminary data showed that we eliminated the racial bias of the previous placement process.
 Before, African-American students were twice as likely or more as white students to be placed into pre-college classes.
 Now, the numbers are exactly the same.

-My gurus in this included Asao Inoue, Christie Toth, Holly Hassel, Joanne Giordano, Joe Janangelo, Linda Adler-Kassner, Kathy Yancey, and Neil Lerner; and especially all the good folks on WPA-L. My thanks to Signee Lynch, my partner in crime in reforming our program at Whatcom and taking much of the political heat!
-And thanks, always to our writing center director and my spouse, Sherri Winans, who keeps me from thinking too much in the box!
+My gurus in this included Asao Inoue, Christie Toth, Holly Hassel, Joanne Giordano, Joe Janangelo, Linda Adler-Kassner, Kathy Yancey, and Vershawn Ashanti Young, and Bruce Horner; and especially all the good folks on WPA-L. My thanks to Signee Lynch, my partner in crime in reforming our program at Whatcom and taking much of the political heat!
+And thanks, always to our writing center director and my spouse, Sherri Winans, who is much more than a partner but a co-author for almost everything I do.